-Taking all of this into account, what can educators and administrators do to help ensure the success of their emergent bilingual students during this unusual academic year?
+Taking all of this into account, what can educators and administrators do to help ensure the success of their Emergent Bilingual students?

-- Enable small-group interactions for more speaking practice—this is easier to do in the in-person and hybrid models, but it can also be achieved virtually via small-group Google Meet sessions or Zoom breakout rooms
+- Enable small-group interactions for more speaking practice—this is easier to do in person, but it can also be achieved virtually via small-group Google Meet sessions or Zoom breakout rooms

-- Encourage parent/caregiver involvement and the use of heritage language—as the evidence shows, this can enhance both academic subject-matter and language learning; for practical tips as to how to do this, read our blog post about emergent bilingual remote learning
+- Encourage parent/caregiver involvement and the use of heritage language—as the evidence shows, this can enhance both academic subject-matter and language learning; for practical tips about how to do this remotely, read our blog post about Emergent Bilingual remote learning

-For all learning models, another key to success for emergent bilinguals is the right EdTech learning solution—one designed specifically for them.
+For all learning models, another key to success for Emergent Bilingual students is the right edtech learning solution—one designed specifically for them.
 Used both in the classroom and at home, educational technology has been shown to be beneficial for language learning, especially the use of speech recognition to provide practice and pronunciation feedback in a safe, nonjudgmental space (Golonka, et al., 2014).